ArtByteFilip/Canvas-game/README.md

 # Canvas-coop-game

-One player can move with the arrow keys and the other with WASD
+One player can move with the arrow keys and the other with WASD.

 This was the first game I ever made with canvas, and I made it based on a video about this dude. https://youtu.be/D-dtyO44ANA